Weather-OS/weather-preset/README.md

 ## Generate a Preset

 Preset settings can be generated using the [BetterRTX Creator](https://bedrock.graphics/creator) tool.
+Download and test the `.rtpack` output to find your desired settings.

 After modifying the settings, go to the _Setup_ tab and click the _Save File_ button.
 This will create a `settings.json` file to download.

+### JSON Schema

 The settings file can also be manually adjusted in a JSON file editor, such as VS Code.
 Use the following schema URL in the file to enable auto-completion: